rutgerkok/BetterEnderChest/README.md

 If you are about to implement something big, please send me an e-mail (address is on my Github profile), so that we can discuss it first.
 Otherwise, there's a risk of me rejecting your hard work!

-# Making your Spigot plugin interact with BetterEnderChest
+# Making your Paper plugin interact with BetterEnderChest
-Make sure to add BetterEnderChest to your build path/Maven dependencies.
+Make sure to add BetterEnderChest to your build path/Maven/Gradle dependencies.

 ## Get the plugin instance